 3. You can buy your own modem for Comcast and save $10 a month instead of paying a monthly modem rental fee.
 You really should have your own replacement modem and router.
 It will save you so much money over the long term and provide a more reliable internet service experience.

 4. They were always the most reliable.
 I never had outages or had to reset my equipment.
-Mind you I did buy my own modem as stated.
+Mind you; I did buy my own modem, as stated.
 But the service was always up for 10 years.
-AT&T DSL dropped all of the time and was super slow compared to.
+AT&T DSL dropped all of the time and was super slow compared to Comcast.

-When setting up a new plan, just be firm and assertive that you want INTERNET ONLY and tell the customer service agent you do not want to be bothered with other specials or packages.
+When setting up a new plan, be firm and assertive that you want INTERNET ONLY and tell the customer service agent you do not want to be bothered with other specials or packages.
 It is their job to attack you with these packages, not for commission as much as a boss is on the line listening and it is his job to meet performance goals so he can get bonuses.
-It is higher ups forcing this on you.
-Not the sale rep. They hate doing it more than you hate hearing it.
+It is higher-ups forcing this on you.
+Not the sales rep. They hate doing it more than you hate hearing it.